-One important application of attributes is the factor.
+One important use of attributes is to define factors.
 A factor is a vector that can contain only predefined values, and is used to store categorical data.
 Factors are built on top of integer vectors using two attributes: the

-class(), “factor”, which makes them behave differently to regular integer vectors, and the
+class(), “factor”, which makes them behave differently from regular integer vectors, and the

 levels(), which defines the set of allowed values.